sligodave/sublime_remote_edit/README.md

 				// Not required, the command line scp will default it to current user "username": "USERNAME_ON_REMOTE_MACHINE"
 				// NOTE: Remember, to authenticate you need to have your pub key
-				// registered in the remote server ssh's authorized_keys file.
+				// registered in the remote server ssh's authorized_keys file., "create_if_missing": false
 			},
 		}
 	}
 ```

-Take note though, no passwords are supported, you need to register your public key with the server.
+NOTE: no passwords are supported, you need to register your public key with the server.

 [Passwordless ssh](http://www.linuxproblem.org/art_9.html)